Content

 Text

-Low Income: Afghanistan, Burkina Faso, Burundi, Central African Republic, Chad, Democratic Republic of the Congo., Eritrea, Ethiopia, The Gambia, Guinea, Guinea-Bissau, Democratic People’s Republic of Korea, Liberia, Madagascar, Malawi, Mali, Mozambique, Niger, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Syrian Arab Republic, Togo, Uganda, Republic of Yemen, Zambia.
+Low-income economies: Afghanistan, Burkina Faso, Burundi, Central African Republic, Chad, Democratic Republic of the Congo, Eritrea, Ethiopia, The Gambia, Guinea-Bissau, Liberia, Madagascar, Malawi, Mali, Mozambique, Niger, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Togo, Uganda, Republic of Yemen.

-Lower-middle Income: Algeria, Angola, Bangladesh, Benin, Bhutan, Bolivia, Cabo Verde, Cambodia, Cameroon, Comoros, Republic of the Congo, Cote D’Ivoire, Djibouti, Arab Republic of Egypt, El Salvador, Eswatini, Ghana, Haiti, Honduras, India, Indonesia, Islamic Republic of Iran, Kenya, Kiribati, Kyrgyz Republic, Lao Pdr, Labanon, Lesotho, Mauritania, Federated States of Micronesia, Mongolia, Morocco, Myanmar, Nepal, Nicaragua, Nigeria, Pakistan, Papua New Guinea, Philippines, Samoa, Sao Tome and Principe, Senegal, Solomon Islands, Sri Lanka, Tajikistan, Tanzania, Timor-Leste, Tunisia, Ukraine, Uzbekistan, Vanuatu, Vietnam, West Bank and Gaza, Zimbabwe.
+Lower-middle-income economies: Angola, Bangladesh, Benin, Bhutan, Bolivia, Cabo Verde, Cambodia, Cameroon, Comoros, Republic of the Congo, Côte d’Ivoire, Djibouti, Arab Republic of Egypt, Eswatini, Ghana, Guinea, Haiti, Honduras, India, Jordan, Kenya, Kiribati, Kyrgyz Republic, Lao People's Democratic Republic, Lebanon, Lesotho, Mauritania, Federated States of Micronesia, Morocco, Myanmar, Nepal, Nicaragua, Nigeria, Pakistan, Papua New Guinea, Philippines, Samoa, São Tomé and Príncipe, Senegal, Solomon Islands, Sri Lanka, Tajikistan, Tanzania, Timor-Leste, Tunisia, Uzbekistan, Vanuatu, Vietnam, West Bank and Gaza, Zambia, Zimbabwe.

-Upper-middle Income: Botswana, Brazil, Equatorial Guinea, Gabon, Nambia, Russia, South Africa, Thailand.
+Upper-middle-income economies with a high prevalence of HIV: Botswana, Brazil, Equatorial Guinea, Gabon, Namibia, South Africa, Thailand.

 Text